 - On Lenovo NE2572O switches, swp1 thru swp8 only support 25G speed.

-- For 10G and 1G SFPs inserted in a 25G port, you must edit the
+For 10G and 1G SFPs inserted in a 25G port on a Broadcom platform, you must edit the

 /etc/cumulus/ports.conffile and configure the four ports in the same core to be 10G.
 See Caveats and Errata below.